Concept Of Chromophore-Auxochrome

 They do not have any color on their own, but when combined with a chromophore, they increase the color of the chromophore.
 An autochrome is a group of atoms attached to a chromophore that modify the chromophore’s ability to absorb light.

 All n—->σ* transitions come under Auxochrome.
 Everything should be saturated.
-In this non-bonding means, there should be lone pair of electrons and there should be a sigma bond.
+In this non-bonding means, there should be a lone pair of electrons and there should be a sigma bond.
 Also, there should be conjugation in them.
 For example>-OH, -NH2, -Cl etc.

 An autochrome is a functional group of atoms with one or more lone atoms attached to a chromophore, increasing both the wavelength and intensity of absorption.